AdobeDocs/stock-api-docs/src/pages/api/11-search-reference.md

    </td>

    <td>Return found templates (starter files) for PSD or  AI only if they are of the specified type.
 A multiple-value array specifying which template types to return.

 Valid values and meanings:

 <ul>

-<li><code>1</code>: Photoshop PSDT
+<li><code>1</code>: Photoshop PSDT</li>

 <li><code>2</code>: Illustrator AIT</li>